Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolo-refine-classes/index.md

 ## How it works

 Adding a class to an existing head is only possible because YOLO scores classes with a per-class sigmoid and not a softmax.
 Each row of the classification output is an independent detector that answers whether the object is a license plate or not, and the scores are never normalized across the classes.
 An 81st row is therefore purely additive, and nothing about the first 80 rows has to change for it to exist.
 Under a softmax, adding a row would rescale every other class and none of this would work.
-The earlier guide relied on the same property as well, but it avoided touching the head at all by building a second one next to it.

 The trainer attaches a small extra branch to the detection head, one sequence per detection layer, and freezes everything else.
 The branch uses the same depthwise blocks as the existing classification branch, a quarter as wide and twice as deep, ending in a `1x1` convolution that outputs one channel per tuned class plus the box distribution channels: